corith/LousGame/README.md

 ## Contributing

-- If you would like to contribute or fork, I would be honored ;).
-There are some potential things to implement below, feel free to add additional implementation ideas!
+- If you would like to contribute or fork feel free :) There are some potential things to implement below, feel free to add additional implementation ideas as well!

 - If you wish to contribute please just make a descriptive branch and then make your PR! :)

 ### Potential Todos!

-- fix the "overstayed welcome" discard card (LG-44)
-    - currently has an issue with discard card where player may be presented with the card they discarded

-- make it so the discard cards are saved and reshuffled when the deck runs out of cards (LG-88)
-    - make this true for added decks as well

 - implement wild cards (LG-100)
     - incorporate them into the computer decision making system

 - improve "decision" system of the computer player (LG-101)
+    - currently hard coded decisions for development purposes (that whole function will be removed soon)
-    - currently it prioritizes ofAKinds over runs
+    - for the real decision system thouhg it currently it prioritizes ofAKinds over runs
         - it also does not consider the value of cards in a pair - will drop a card in a pair sometimes instead of a single unused card

 - fine tune the "discard" and "pick-up" interface for the player (LG-102)
     - possibly a "vim like" interface for the four suits